10 min read

 2. Designed folding miniprotein refers to a synthetic or designed sequence with evidence of a defined folded structure.
 Chignolin is placed here because Honda et al. reported a 10-amino-acid sequence that folds in water, and RCSB PDB 1UAO records a 10-residue NMR structure.[2][3]

-The comparison table does not merge these categories into one record because the sources use different concepts: peptide function, protein-like folding, PDB structure length, and mature-protein processing.
+The comparison tables do not merge these categories into one record because the sources use different concepts: peptide function, protein-like folding, PDB structure length, mature-protein processing, and curated database entry length.

 Sources